OutlawAndy/stripe_local/README.md

     rake stripe_local:install:migrations && rake db:migrate

-Stripe\_local integrates with your application via a _customer class_
+### How I see it

+StripeLocal overlapse your application in one particular spot, the _customer_

-The _customer class_ does not need to be named *Customer*.
-It just needs to be an active record class and contain a call to a special class macro in its definition
+The _customer class_ does not need to be named `Customer`.
+It can be any ActiveRecord model, specify which model in your application with a call to a special class macro in the definition

-    class ClassName < ActiveRecord::Base
+    class MyClassName < ActiveRecord::Base
       stripe_customer
     end